Top 10 Best NBA Three Point Shooters

 Who is the best NBA three-point shooter of all time?

-While there have been a lot of great three-point shooters in the NBA over the years, the best shooter in league history, without question, is Stephen Curry.
-Curry is still currently playing for the Golden State Warriors, but he has already blown past the league’s three-pointers-made record with 3,302 as of February 9, 2023.
+The best three-point shooter in league history, without question, is Stephen Curry.
+Curry is still currently playing for the Golden State Warriors, but he has already blown past the league’s three-pointers-made record with 3,390 as of the 2023 season.
 He also sits in the top 15 all-time in three-point percentage, at 42.75%.